opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 generally required in the context sheets, as they will have much more pieces of information available to provide an interpretation of what they have dug.

-Another very important aspect to take into consideration when working with Qfield is that there is a possibility of completely removing the manual registration process of the slot numbers, context numbers, drawing numbers, sample numbers, photo numbers and so on.
+Another very important aspect to take into consideration when working with QField is that there is a possibility of completely removing the manual registration process of the slot numbers, context numbers, drawing numbers, sample numbers, photo numbers and so on.
 Simultaneously, by using this system, we can also avoid issues such as: